galri/webplayer/readme.md

 0.1.3 play, pause youtube songs.

-0.2.0 youtube playlist.
+0.2.0 youtube playlist search and with id.

-0.3.0 spotify playlist.
+0.3.0 spotify playlist search and with id.